kayzliu/DRSleep/README.md

-# Dimension Reduction Methods Applied in Sleep Stage Analysis (DRSleep)
+# Dimension Reduction Methods Applied to Sleep Stage Analysis (DRSleep)
 ## Overview

 This is a complete procedure of sleep stage analysis with dimension reduction methods.
 The data is from [St. Vincent's University Hospital / University College Dublin Sleep Apnea Database](https://doi.org/10.13026/C26C7D).
 To run the code, use `main` command in MATLAB.